-This bill would supplement the State Uniform Construction Code Act to require that a structural inspector review the construction plans submitted with a construction application for certain residential buildings categorized as use group R-1 or use group R-2 by regulation, set forth an inspection schedule to confirm that the primary load bearing system conforms to the building plans, and issue a written report which determines whether the primary load bearing system conforms to the building plans.
-A certificate of occupancy would not be issued under this bill until the structural inspector's report confirms that the construction of the primary load bearing system of the building is in conformance with the approved construction plans.
-Similarly, this bill would preclude the issuance of a certificate of occupancy until any necessary repairs, renovations, alterations, or modifications to the structural components of a covered building are made pursuant to the inspector's report.
-Any additional cost to the enforcing agency incurred as a result of certain inspections required under this bill are be recovered through a fee associated with the construction application.
+This bill supplements the act to require that a structural inspector, designated by the construction permit applicant or, in the absence of a designation, chosen by the enforcing agency, review the construction plans submitted with a construction application, set forth an inspection schedule to confirm that the primary load bearing system conforms to the building plans, and issue a written report that determines whether the primary load bearing system conforms to the building plans.
+A certificate of occupancy is not to be issued until the structural inspector's report confirms that the construction of the primary load bearing system of the building is in conformance with the approved construction plans.
+Further, a certificate of occupancy is not to be issued under this bill if the construction permit applicant does not state at the time of application, or prior to the first occupancy creating a condominium or cooperative, that the building is to be a condominium of cooperative, until the required inspections have occurred.
+Similarly, this bill precludes the issuance of a certificate of occupancy until any necessary repairs, renovations, alterations, or modifications to the structural components of a covered building are made pursuant to the inspector's report.
+Under the bill, certain timelines for inspections are dependent on when a certificate of occupancy was issued.
+Any additional costs to the enforcing agency incurred as a result of inspections required under this bill are to be recovered through a fee associated with the construction application.